aruncveli/userstyles/README.md

 A collection of simple and boring dark theme userstyles.

 No UX research was done behind picking the default colors.
 Background and foreground colors were just checked for sufficient constrast.
+But they are configurable.

 ## Styles